Systems Engineering Courses

 A wide range of applications such as disaster management, military and security have fueled the interest in sensor networks during the past few years.
 Sensors are typically capable of wireless communication and are significantly constrained in the amount of available resources such as energy, storage and computation.
 Such constraints make the design and operation of sensor networks considerably different from contemporary wireless networks, and necessitate the development of resource conscious protocols and management techniques.
 This course provides a broad coverage of challenges and latest research results related to the design and management of wireless sensor networks.
 Covered topics include network architectures, node discovery and localization, deployment strategies, node coverage, routing protocols, medium access arbitration, fault-tolerance, and network security.

-This course provides an overview of network communications terms, concepts, architectures, protocols, and technologies.
-Upon completion of the course, students will be able to construct, and assess the completeness of, architectures for simple LANs, WANs, and internetworks.
-Topics include wire/fiber and wireless LANs and WANs, the TCP/IP and ATM protocol models, propagation media, analog and digital data and signals, error detection, error correction, data link layer protocols, multiplexing and multiple access techniques, medium access control, circuit and packet switching, switches, routers, routing techniques, congestion control, queuing theory, quality of service (QoS) metrics, network architectures, and network security.
-Ethernet, ATM, IP, TCP, and a variety of associated network protocols will also be covered.
-Students are expected to have a college physics-level understanding of electromagnetism and trigonometry.
+This course provides an overview of network communications concepts, architectures, waveforms, protocols, and technologies.
+Upon completion of the course, students will be able to construct, and assess the completeness of architectures for simple LAN and WAN communications networks.
+Topics include wire/fiber and wireless WANs and LANs, the OSI and TCP/IP models, propagation media, analog and digital data and signals, error detection, error correction, data link layer protocols, multiple access techniques, medium access control, circuit and packet switching, Ethernet, switches, routers, routing techniques, congestion control, and quality of service (QoS) metrics.

 This course will provide an introduction to computer security with a specific focus on the computing aspects.
 Topics covered include: basics of computer security, including an overview of threat, attack and adversary models; social engineering; essentials of cryptography; traditional computing security models; malicious software; secure programming; operating system security in practice; trusted operating system design; public policy issues, including legal, privacy and ethical issues; network and database security overview.